All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

 If football is a game of inches, political campaigning is a game of minutes.

-Time is the most precious commodity of your political campaign.
+Time is the most precious commodity of every political campaign.

 You’re always running out of time.